 Typical contorl point view.
 Randounners enter the place, park their bikes, stand in lines, lay on the ground, leave the place.
 Local people watch them, rejoice, play musical instruments and dance.

 Out stops for food and minimal rest took about an hour in average.

 Riding PBP is in any case slower than if you just rode 1200 km by yourself.
 There is a another million of people on the route besides you, and everyone needs the same things as you.
 Crowds of people hang out at every checkpoint, and in the best case you need just to get a stamp in your passport.
 More likely your imperfect, non-autonomous organism would require food and toiled, therefore you will have to stand in two more lines.
 You better not even think about the shower at all.

 Well, hell with it, if it only was on checkpoints — but crowds of people hanged out along the whole route.
 Wanna taste freshly baked French pastries in a cozy sidewalk cafe — there's a lot of other randonneurs already; wanna stop near a grocery store to buy yourself a chocolate bar — please wait a bit in a line amongst your Asian mates; wanna lie down for a minute in a dirty smelly gutter — sorry mate, already occupied!

-No sheep needed
+No counting sheep

 At first, the exhausted sleeping people scattered throughout checkpoints and along the route, make a big impression on you.
 Then you get used to it.